 As mentioned earlier, they have three different levels.
 Before becoming a fully-realized geisha, the stages are shikomi (preparation or training), minarai (learning by observation), and maiko.

 Next is minarai.
 While donning a slight variation of full-fledged geisha wear, they accompany an older maiko or real geisha as an apprentice.
-As their ‘older sister’ geisha attends events, they sit quietly and observe, taking in any information that may be useful, like games to play with their guests or serving tea.
+As their ‘older sister’ geisha attend events, they sit quietly and observe, taking in any information that may be useful, like games to play with their guests or serving tea.
 After about a month, however, it is now time to participate.

 At this point, they become a maiko.
-The maiko follow the same mentor as before and also participates in appointments and events.
-They can also start doing things on their own, but must continue training in the arts.
+The maiko follows the same mentor as before and participates in appointments and events.
+They can also start doing things independently but must continue training in the arts.
+During this time, they advance their skills in areas like conversation, performing, and traditional arts.
+This part can last for years before they’re finally official geisha.

-History of the Geisha
+History of the Traditional Japanese Geisha

 However, these male geisha had assistants.
 The serving girls of these establishments began helping these men by singing and dancing for customers.
 These dancing girls were often more popular than the men because most of their customers were men themselves.
 Those who were educated and could play instruments became even more popular.

-However, after the war, teahouses, bars and geisha houses opened again, and the number of industry workers quickly increased as the job was considered legitimate again.
+However, after the war, teahouses, bars, and geisha houses opened again, and the number of industry workers quickly increased as the job was considered legitimate again.
 Plus, with new education laws, their starting age became what it is today.

 Both despite and due to westernization after WWII, they became icons of traditional Japanese arts and culture.